Quick answer

 Dithering - Dithering is an audio processing technique that adds a low-level noise to the signal in order to reduce quantization distortion.
 It's often used when converting between different bit depths or sample rates, such as from 24-bit/48kHz to 16-bit/44.1kHz.

-Audio Mixer for Podcasting and Streaming FAQ
+Audio Mixer FAQ

 What is the difference between a mixer and an audio interface?